ktarmyshov/svelte5kit-localization/README.md

 - lazy loading
 - some DX improvements
 - named format (custom see below)
-- IUC format (via 'intl-messageformat'), not tested yet
+- ICU format (via 'intl-messageformat'), not tested yet

 Not all tested thoroughly.